 '''

-dimensions

-[0 \ 1 \ -1 \ 0 \ 0 \ 0];
+dimensions [0 \ 1 \ -1 \ 0 \ 0 \ 0];

 internalField uniform (0 0 0);

 boundaryField

 movingWall

-{

-ł
+fixedValue;

 type

-fixedValue;
+value

 uniform (1 \ 0 \ 0);

-value

 fixedWalls

-fixedValue;
+noSlip;

 type

-uniform (0 0 0);

-value

 frontAndBack

 type

 empty;

 } }

 '''

-icoFoam/cavity tutorial - The 0 directory
+The 0 directory

 - dimensions [0 1 -1 0 0 0 0]; states that the dimension of U is m/s.
-We will have a further look at this later on. - internalField uniform (0 0 0); sets U to zero internally. - The boundary patches movingWall and fixedWalls are given the type fixedValue; value uniform (1 0 0); and (0 0 0) respectively, i.e. $U_x = 1m/s$, and U = 0m/s respectively. - The frontAndBack patch is given type empty;, indicating that no solution is required in that direction since the case is 2D. - \bullet You should now be able to understand 0/p also.

-• The resulting 0. directories are similar but the internalField is now a nonuniform List<vector> containing the results.
+We will have a further look at this later on. - internalField uniform (0 0 0); sets U to zero internally. - The boundary patches movingWall and fixedWalls are given the type fixedValue; value uniform (1 0 0); and (0 0 0) respectively, i.e. $U_x = 1m/s$, and U = 0m/s respectively. - The frontAndBack patch is given type empty;, indicating that no solution is required in that direction since the case is 2D. - You should now be able to understand 0/p also. - The resulting 0. directories are similar but the internalField is now a nonuniform List<vector> containing the results.
 Some boundary condition types also give nonuniform List.
 There is also a phi file, containing the resulting face fluxes that are needed to give a perfect restart.
 There is also some time information in 0./uniform/time.
 The 0./uniform directory is used for uniform information in a parallel simulation.

-icoFoam/cavity tutorial - The log file
+The log file